 CE 241: Traffic Operations & Design This course explores advanced concepts of traffic engineering and capacity analysis, highway and intersection capacity, traffic analysis and simulation software as well as design and application of controls.
 Prerequisite: CE 140 or permission of instructor.
 Credits: (3)

-NR 205: Ecosys Mgt: Integ Sci,Soc & Pol Spring 2010

-Integration of natural and social science into ecosystem management and policy.
-Consideration of ecosystem integrity, ecosystem degradation, human needs and values, and the application of management principles within a holistic context.
-Prerequisites: 1, 2, 103, 104.

-Credits: (3) | Instructor: Austin Troy

 NR 245: Integrating GIS & Statistics Spring 2010